belastingdienst/opr-paas/docs/overview/core_concepts/authorization.md

 e.a.
 Paas.

 Requestors of a Paas have the option to set up permissions for groups.
-Groups can get permissions on namespaces, and additionally get access in the ArgoCD deployed for their Paas.
-Additionally, default groups can get permissions on these ArgoCDs as well.
+Groups can get permissions on namespaces and thereby for all resources in that namespace.

 Configuring authorization is done by: